GA4 Sessions: How session_start Works

 What is GA4 Session Number?

-The GA4 session number (ga_session_number) counts how many sessions a user has had on your site.
+The GA4 session number (ga_session_number) is an event parameter of the session_start event that counts how many sessions a user has had on your site.
 The first time a user visits, the ga_session_number will be “1”.
 The second time the same user visits the _ga cookie will recognize them as a returning user on their second visit and the ga_session_number will be “2”.
-And so and and so forth.
+And so on.

 You can user ga_session_number to create audience segments so you can learn more about how your audience interacts with your site.
 The Explorations.
 Here’s what that looks like.